Lake Erie College of Osteopathic Medicine - Bradenton Campus - LECOM Bradenton

 Only in the case of military deployment

 LECOM operates on a rolling admissions cycle.
-The cycle opens annually in May and closes annually on April 1.
+The cycle opens annually in May and closes the following May.

 • Those admitted on March 1 or later pay the deposit in one installment.